 - Project on Human Development in Chicago Neighborhoods.
 1994+

 Large-scale, interdisciplinary study of how families, schools, and neighborhoods affect child and adolescent development.
 It was designed to advance the understanding of the developmental pathways of both positive and negative human social behaviors.
 In particular, the project examined the causes and pathways of juvenile delinquency, adult crime, substance abuse, and violence.
 Also provides a detailed look at the environments in which these social behaviors take place by collecting substantial amounts of data about urban Chicago, including its people, institutions, and resources.

 - Resident Relocation Survey

-Survey of public housing leaseholders in Phase II of the Chicago Housing Authority's Housing Transformation initiative.
+Survey of public housing leaseholders in Phase II and III of the Chicago Housing Authority's Housing Transformation initiative.

 - Sacramento Area Latino Study on Aging (SALSA Study), 1996-2008

 Tracked the incidence of physical and cognitive impairment as well as dementia and cardiovascular diseases in elderly Latinos in the Sacramento, California, region.
 Aimed to assess cognitive, physical and social functions, which include the ability to follow instructions, to perform certain movements, and to interact with others.
 Explored the effects that cultural, nutritional, social and cardiovascular risk factors have on overall health and dementia, and examined the association between diabetes and functional status.
 Demographic information includes age given at follow-up visits, country of birth, language, religion, marital status, educational level, occupation, household income, and size of household.
 Includes neuroclinical exam data, neurophysical exam data, and semi-annual phone call data.

 - Seattle Longitudinal Study (Midlife Study)